Welcome to the course!

 New to GEOG 430?

-Registered students should begin with the Course Orientation, located in the "Week 0 - Orientation and Syllabus" section of the main menu.
+Registered students should begin with the Course Orientation, located in the "Lesson 0 - Orientation and Syllabus" section of the main menu.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.

 Quick Facts about GEOG 430

 - Overview - GEOG 430 examines the human use of resources and ecosystems, the multiple causes and consequences of environmental degradation, and the questions of justice at stake in how we understand and manage the environment.
 The major objective of this course is to help geographers, earth scientists, and other professionals develop an awareness and appreciation of the multiple perspectives that can be brought to studies of human use of the environment and of the social and environmental consequences of resource-management decisions made in different parts of the world.
 This is a capstone course that encourages students to place their individual major and technical skills within the context of multiple approaches to environmental decision making and management in complex and dynamic social-ecological systems.
 In 2019, the course has been redesigned to have a Food-Energy-Water Nexus focus.
 This focus will help students understand how a Human-Environment Geography lens can help us to understand the complex interactions and trade-offs between food, energy, and water in relation to sustainability and justice.

 - Learning Environment - This website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
 Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.